gvwilson/buildtogether.tech/src/starting/index.md

 ## Standard Files

-Regardless of language or packaging system, every project should have a [%i "standard project files" "project organization!standard files" %]handful of standard files[%/i%] in its root directory.
+Regardless of language or packaging system, every project should have a handful of standard files[%i "standard project files" "project organization!standard files" %] in its root directory.
 These may have UPPERCASE names without an extension, or may be plain text (`.txt)` or Markdown (`.md`) files.

-[%i "README file" %]`README`[%/i%]
+`README`[%i "README file" %]
 :   A brief overview of the project that often serves as its home page on
     GitHub.

-[%i "CONTRIBUTING file" %]`CONTRIBUTING`[%/i%]
+`CONTRIBUTING`[%i "CONTRIBUTING file" %]
 :   How to contribute to the project.
 Should people file an issue when they have
     a question, email a list, or post something on chat, and if so, where?
 What code formatting conventions does the project use?
 Research shows that clear